 IPIRA supports innovators and entrepreneurs from all backgrounds, especially people of color, women, and other groups that have been historically underrepresented.
 We pledge to cultivate a system free of the barriers of institutional, embedded, and endemic racism.
 Please join IPIRA on our journey to publicly acknowledge and correct structural inequities in research and intellectual-property systems, and examine bias in data collection and analysis, venture capital investment, and elsewhere as a catalyst for increasing access to the innovation ecosystem.
 We appreciate your partnership.

-The Office of Intellectual Property and Industry Research Alliances (IPIRA) has the mission of enhancing the research enterprise of the Berkeley campus by establishing multifaceted collaborations with companies.
-IPIRA reports to the Vice Chancellor for Research and consists of two peer divisions: the Industry Alliances Office and the Office of Technology Licensing.
+The Office of Intellectual Property and Industry Research Alliances (IPIRA) has the mission of enhancing the research enterprise of the world's best public university by establishing multifaceted collaborations with companies.
+IPIRA consists of two peer divisions: the Industry Alliances Office and the Office of Technology Licensing.

 The Industry Alliances Office (IAO) works with UC Berkeley employees and companies to enable innovative research relationships, negotiating all research contracts with private industry.
-IAO has signed contracts with more than 800 companies worldwide.
+The IAO has signed contracts with more than 1,300 companies worldwide.